-Congresswoman Barbara Lee has been representing California’s 13th District since 1998.
-She is the highest ranking African American woman in Democratic Leadership, serving as Co-Chair of the Policy and Steering Committee.
+Congresswoman Barbara Lee has been representing California’s 12th District (formerly 13th) since 1998.
+She is the highest ranking African American woman appointed to Democratic Leadership, serving as Co-Chair of the Policy and Steering Committee.
 She also serves on the Budget Committee and the powerful Appropriations Committee, which oversees all federal government spending.

 Congresswoman Barbara Lee was born in segregated El Paso, TX and attended St. Joseph’s Catholic School, where she was taught by the Sisters of Loretto, an order dedicated to promoting justice and peace.